OscarDCorbalan/fullstack-nanodegree-vm/README.md

 4. Once in it, run `vagrant up`.
 That will load the Virtual Machine, which has Python and PostgreSQL installed.
 5. SSH into the machine with the username `vagrant`.
 Depending on your OS:
   * **NOT** Windows: just run `vagrant ssh`.
   * Windows: Running `vagrant ssh` will mourn that it's not possible and provide you an IP/port to log in.
-So, to log in download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and follow the instructions [found here](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY), which basically explain how to use the Vagrant VM certificate in PuTTY.
+So, to log in, download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and follow the instructions [found here](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY), which basically explain how to use the Vagrant VM certificate in PuTTY.
 6. Once inside the VM, run `cd /vagrant/tournament`.
 7. Once inside the folder:
   * Run `psql` to go into PostgreSQL.